 This volume begins with Ed, Al, and Winry at Rush Valley, which is a location that is known for its auto-mail.
 The group has made a stop here during Ed and Al’s journey to see their old alchemy teacher.
 While they’re at Rush Valley, the get to witness a miraculous event, and Winry tries to get an apprenticeship in Rush Valley so she can improve her skills at developing auto-mail.
 Ed and Al also make a visit to their old alchemy teacher, and the volume ends in the middle of a flashback of the training the brothers underwent when they were younger.

 I really enjoyed reading this volume of Fullmetal Alchemist, because it contains just the right balance of drama and humor.
 There’s also some wonderful character development for Winry in this volume.
 While there’s some development for Ed and Al, the focus of the character development in this volume goes to Winry.
 I really enjoyed seeing Winry realize that she needs to start doing things for her own growth journey in order to provide even better help to Ed and Al than she has.

-Even though I already knew what to expect in this volume, since I had already seen Fullmetal Alchemist: Brotherhood, I liked being able to see it in its original manga version.
+Even though I already knew what to expect in this volume, since I had already seen the Fullmetal Alchemist: Brotherhood anime, I liked being able to see it in its original manga version.
 I was so riveted by what I was reading that I didn’t want to put the volume down.